 Discover more from TYPEDBYTOM

-Thank you for reading, and embaring on the journey into the virtual with me More to come soon.
-If you would like to contribute monetarily, you can, if you are feeling particularly generous, support the blog for as little as £1.11 per month over on Patreon.
+Also, if you would like to contribute monetarily, you can, if you are feeling particularly generous, support the blog for as little as £1.11 per month over on Patreon.
 Any money raised there will be put back into the blog, either to buy books for research, to buy games to talk about, or to fund whatever else might improve the content here.
 And if you enjoyed this, please do consider subscribing yourself, if you haven’t already and sharing or referring a friend - buttons below!
 Thank you!